shamakhan/mnet-ui-base/src/js/components/Layer/README.md

 Whether to animate the Layer content when it opens.
 This
-        property is deprecated and will be removed in the next major version of grommet.
+        property is deprecated and will be removed in the next major version of MnetUIBase.
 Instead, use 'animation'.
 Defaults to `true`.

 ```
 boolean